|Nutrition Facts (per serving)|

 Brush with the egg and milk mixture.
 Press bean or doll into dough so that it is hidden.

-Vanilla Glaze: In a small mixing bowl combine 1/2 cup sifted confectioners' sugar with 2 teaspoons milk and 1/4 teaspoon vanilla.
-Stir until smooth; drizzle over cake.
+In a small mixing bowl combine 1/2 cup sifted confectioners' sugar with 2 teaspoons milk and 1/4 teaspoon vanilla.
+Stir until smooth.

-Sprinkle the cake generously with the colored sugars then embed the candied fruit "jewels" in the King's "crown."
+Once cake has cooled, decorate it by drizzling the glaze on the cake and topping with colored sugars while the glaze is still wet.
+Embed the candied fruit "jewels" in the King's "crown."